OSGeo/gdal/doc/source/drivers/vector/parquet.rst

       Available values depend on how the Parquet library was compiled.
       Defaults to SNAPPY when available, otherwise NONE.

+- .. lco:: COMPRESSION_LEVEL
+     :choices: <integer>
+     :since: 3.12

+     Specify the compression level for the selected compression method.
+The compression level has a different meaning for each codec.
+The description of this option, returned at runtime for example by ``ogrinfo --format PARQUET``, gives the range and default value for each codec.

 - .. lco:: GEOMETRY_ENCODING
      :choices: WKB, WKT, GEOARROW, GEOARROW_INTERLEAVED
      :default: WKB